Remix OS Review and Installation Guide

 Remix OS File Manager

 Just imagine if there was no file manager.
 Your desktop would freaking look like the Milky Way flooded with file and application.
 Thanks for the file manager you won’t feel like you are searching for a lost sock in your room.
 The file manager in Remix OS is very much like it is on the windows.
 And that is a good thing because the file manager on the Android is quite messed up.

 The Remix OS Play Store

-Updates are totally similar to what u get on an android device.
+Updates are totally similar to what u get on an Android device.
 The OTA updater automatically downloads the latest version of Remix OS published.
 For those of you who think that the versions of Remix OS will be named in a fancy way like lollypop or marshmallow, sadly you might be mistaken.
-Surely the current system is based on lollipop but It is not clear of what will the names of the updates be.
+Surely the current system is based on the lollipop but It is not clear of what will the names of the updates be.
 I don’t personally think that they would give the operating system a fancy name, I hope I am wrong.

 How to install Remix OS?

 It is super simple to download the Remix OS all you need is a pen drive (At least 8GB), the ISO file and a 64x (64-bit) compatible PC with internet connection.

 - 2 click on Remix OS for pc

 - 3 click on free download

 - 4 scroll down a bit and tick “I am a developer and have read the above message.”